Aetna waives co-pay for opioid overdose drug

 "Aetna is committed to addressing the opioid crisis through prevention, intervention and treatment," said Harold L. Paz, Aetna's chief medical officer.

-Paz explained that while Narcan is available over-the-counter in most states, physicians who believe their patients to be at risk of overdosing will often prescribe the drug.
-By waiving the co-pay, Paz said, the insurer can reduce barriers to patients getting the treatments they need.
+While Narcan is available over-the-counter in most states, physicians who believe their patients to be at risk of overdosing will often prescribe the drug, explained Aetna's Vice President for Clinical Strategy Dan Knecht.
+By waiving the co-pay, he added, the insurer can reduce barriers to patients getting the treatments they need.

 Related: Ohio blames drugmakers for fueling opioid crisis